Reference architectures

 • When GitLab being down would critically impact your workflow.

-If you still need to have HA for a lower number of users, this can be achieved with an adjusted 3K architecture.
+If you still need HA for fewer users, you can achieve it with an adjusted 3K architecture.

-Zero Downtime Upgrades are available for standard Reference Architecture environments with HA (Cloud Native Hybrid is not supported).
-This allows for an environment to stay up during an upgrade, but the process is more complex as a result and has some limitations as detailed in the documentation.
+Zero-downtime upgrades are available for standard environments with HA (Cloud Native Hybrid is not supported).
+This allows for an environment to stay up during an upgrade.
+However, this process is more complex as a result and has some limitations as detailed in the documentation.

-In most cases the downtime required for doing an upgrade shouldn’t be substantial, so this is only recommended if it’s a key requirement for you.
+In most cases, the downtime required for doing an upgrade shouldn’t be substantial.
+Use this approach only if it’s a key requirement for you.

 Cloud Native Hybrid (Kubernetes HA)

-This is an alternative and more advanced setup compared to a standard Reference Architecture.
-Running services in Kubernetes is well known to be complex.
-This setup is only recommended if you have strong working knowledge and experience in Kubernetes.
+Cloud Native Hybrid is an alternative and more advanced setup compared to a standard reference architecture.
+Running services in Kubernetes is complex.
+Use this setup only if you have strong working knowledge and experience in Kubernetes.

 GitLab Geo (Cross Regional Distribution / Disaster Recovery)